brentlintner/linus/TRACKER.md

     * If the token count reaches a limit, cut off the model, finish the wrapper if it's a file, show a warning, and force continue
 * Bug: Prune is disabled right now
 * Bug: Refresh is broken with bad escape position issue
+* If a PROJECT.md exists, pull that into the prompt (right near the top)
+  * Create one for this project to test out
+  * Have defaults as well
+    * ex: Always use spaces to indent not tabs (look for .editorconfig files or other files as a reference)
 * Use sqlite to store history, file, and project data
 * Ignoring Files
   * Only ignore from gitignore (and DRY up ignore code)